-"We're really pleased to be a part of this initiative as it will enable us to help even more disadvantaged young people through our popular Enterprise Programme."'So-called recession'
+"We're really pleased to be a part of this initiative as it will enable us to help even more disadvantaged young people through our popular Enterprise Programme."

 Back in November 2010, Lord Young was rebuked by Mr Cameron for claiming most Britons had "never had it so good" despite the "so-called recession".